tanios13/Shakespeare-Poem-Generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Train and test a multi layer network.
+Train and test a Recurrent Neural Network.

 ## What I learned from this project
 * Implement a recurrent neural network from scratch